Freedom of Information

 How long will it take?

-Requests made under the FOI Act will receive a response within 20 working days following the date we receive your request.
+Requests made under the Freedom of Information Act 2000 will receive a response within 20 working days following the date we receive your request.
 If we have sought clarification of the request, the 20 working day period does not start until that is received.

-Subject Access Requests under the DPA will receive a response within 40 calendar days.
+Subject Access Requests under the Data Protection Act 1998 will receive a response within 40 calendar days.
 If, however, we need more information from you before we can start dealing with the request, the 40 days will not start until we have that information.

 If we need to extend the timescale to give proper consideration to the request then we will inform you of this.

-Are there circumstances in which the FOI Act obligations will not apply?
+Are there circumstances in which the Freedom of Information Act 2000 obligations will not apply?

 In some circumstances, certain types of information may be withheld if there is a very good reason for doing so.
 The Information Commissioner’s Office website lists the exemptions under which a public body may refuse to release information, most of which involve the application of a public interest test.
 If your request is refused, we will identify which exemption(s) we are relying on and will explain why we have decided that the public interest in withholding the information outweighs the public interest in disclosing.